 Second, we need to define a string similarity measure for each type of complex correspondence.
-For example, [17] requires two conditions for a Class by Attribute Type (CAT) matching pattern $O_1 : a \equiv O_2 : \exists p.b$ (e.g., a =Accepted_Paper, p = hasDecision, b = Acceptance): a and b are terminologically similar, and the domain of p (Paper in the example) is a superclass of a.
+For example, (Ritze et al. 2008) requires two conditions for a Class by Attribute Type (CAT) matching pattern O_1 : $a \equiv O_2$: $\exists p.b$ (e.g., $a = Accepted_Paper$, p = hasDecision, b = Acceptance): a and b are terminologically similar, and the domain of p (Paper in the example) is a superclass of a.
 We can therefore define the string similarity of a and $\exists p.b$ to be the string similarity of a and b which coincides with the first condition, and the second condition is encoded in the structure stability constraints.
-The string similarity measure of many other types of correspondences can be defined similarly based on the heuristic method in [17].
+The string similarity measure of many other types of correspondences can be defined similarly based on the heuristic method in (Ritze et al. 2008).
 If there does not exist a straight-forward way to define the string similarity for a certain type of complex correspondences, we can simply set it to 0 and rely on other strategies to identify such correspondences.